Nim: Proof of the winning formula

+That is, to update the total nim sum $s$ after updating the $x_k$ heap, we need to cancel it from $s$ by nim summing with $x_k$, and then nim sum in $y_k$.

 The theorem follows by induction on the length of the game from these two lemmas.

 Lemma 1.
 If s = 0, then t ≠ 0 no matter what move is made.

 Proof: If there is no possible move, then the lemma is vacuously true (and the first player loses the normal play game by definition).
 Otherwise, any move in heap k will produce t = xk ⊕ yk from (*).
 This number is nonzero, since xk ≠ yk.

 Lemma 2.
 If s ≠ 0, it is possible to make a move so that t = 0.

 Proof: Let d be the position of the leftmost (most significant) nonzero bit in the binary representation of s, and choose k such that the dth bit of xk is also nonzero.
 (Such a k must exist, since otherwise the dth bit of s would be 0.)